10 Workforce management software solutions for construction companies

 • Ease of use – Will the software platform be easy to introduce to workers?
 What extent of training is required for successful implementation?
 How much maintenance will be needed?

-• Recurring costs – Is the platform a one-time cost, or is it subscription-based?
+• Recurring costs – Is the platform a one-time or subscription-based cost?
 How feasible is the cost for the size of your construction firm?

-Next, let’s discuss 10 highly-rated construction workforce management solutions for construction professionals.
+Next, let’s discuss ten highly rated construction workforce management solutions for construction professionals.
 Here are the top workforce management solution companies.

 1. Bridgit Bench

 Bridgit Bench is a resource management solution built specifically for construction management professionals.
-It’s used by a number of top contractors, including:
+It’s used by several top contractors, including:

 • Balfour Beatty